-1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal setting.
+1. Summary of citizen participation process/Efforts made to broaden citizen participation

 The City's citizen participation process and efforts were comprised of those noted in Table 4-Citizen Participation Outreach.
 Input received during the public participation process contributed to the goal setting for the Consolidated Plan.